Most People Know that Strong Leaders Build Trust

 - Support and Encourage Rather than Dictate

 The more latitude you can give your team when you assign responsibilities, the more they will respect the confidence you show in their abilities.
-But first, you must set clear goals and performance expectations regarding how you expect people to behave and perform.
+But first, you must set clear goals and performance expectations regarding how you expect people to both behave and perform.

 - Follow Through